SpongeBobSun/ReactNative-TL-DR/how-does-it-start-in-javascript.md

 The `AppContainer` part is rather simple.
 I will not paste any code for this.
 If you looking into `AppContainer.js`, it basically wrapped 'yellow box', 'inspector' and our app root to a `View`.
 The previous two are for debugging use.
 It also injected the debug inspector directly in 'React DOM'.

 So the key part is `ReactNative.render`. `ReactNative` module is defined in _'\[your project root\]/node\_modules/react-native/Libraries/Renderer/shims/ReactNative.js_'.
-And it will use different 'renderer' for debugging and production but they are basically the same.
+And it will use different 'renderer' for debugging and production but they are basically the same thing.

 `ReactNativeRenderer` will use render engine from `React` to render our 'DOM tree'.
 This is a big topic \(also a big source code - it has 10k+ lines\) and we won't talk about it here.
 You can read more about how `React` rendering 'DOM trees' from [this article](https://github.com/acdlite/react-fiber-architecture).